Young-ook/terraform-aws-spinnaker/examples/aws-modernization-with-spinnaker/README.md

 🎉 Congrats, you’ve deployed the spinnaker on your kubernetes cluster.

 ## Application (Microservice)
 An application is a microservice in spinnaker.
 When you log in to Spinnaker, there is a *Create Application* button in the upper right corner, click it to create a new application.
 And fill in the name and email fields.
-Enter your support name as *yelb* and your email address as Email.
+Enter your application name as *yelb* and your email address as Email.

 ![spinnaker-new-application](../../images/spinnaker-new-application.png)